 It is the responsibility of the Steinbright Career Development Center (Steinbright) to establish a reasonable balance of the number of new students, by declared academic major or intended major, designated to work in each of the two principal co-op cycles (fall/winter or spring/summer).

 New freshman only (no transfers) desiring a co-op experience on a cycle different from the one designated may request an exchange (a swap).
-This exchange must be with a student in the SAME college, the SAME class year and the SAME major (e.g., Chemistry student 4 year and Chemistry student 4 year, Psychology student 5 year and Psychology student 5 year, etc.).
+This exchange must be with a student in the SAME college, the SAME class year and the SAME major (e.g., Chemical Engineering 4-year student and Chemical Engineering 4-year student, Psychology 5-year student and Psychology 5-year student, etc.).
 The guidelines for exchanging co-op cycles are as follows:

-- If a freshman has identified another freshman on the opposite co-op cycle in the same college, class year and major, then both students must come to Steinbright, 3201 Arch Street, Suite 250, to register as a swap pair.
+- If a freshman has identified another freshman on the opposite co-op cycle in the same college, class year and major, then both students must come to Steinbright, 3201 Arch Street, Annex Suite 110, to register as a swap pair.

-- If a freshman has not identified another freshman to swap with, then the student needs to come to Steinbright, 3201 Arch Street, Suite 250, and register his/her request in the SWAP Book.
-Steinbright will make every attempt to match all eligible students but this may not be possible.
+- If a freshman has not identified another freshman to swap with, then the student needs to come to Steinbright, 3201 Arch Street, Annex Suite 110, and register his/her request in the Swap Book.
+Steinbright will make every attempt to match all eligible students, but this may not be possible.